ChaseNaidoo/alx-higher_level_programming/0x0B-python-input_output/README.md

 # 12-pascal_triangle.py
 ## Function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n

+# 100-append_after.py
+## Function that inserts a line of text to a file, after each line containing a specific string

+# 101-stats.py
+## Script that reads stdin line by line and computes metrics